< Back

 That’s enough!
 Off with their heads!

-Conclusion: Eliminate the HTM classification
+Conclusion: Eliminate the HTM classification for debt securities

-Just to be clear, I am not calling for the execution of banks, which are inanimate objects, or anyone or anything for that matter.
-However, it is my opinion that the FASB should eliminate, or at the very least put significant restrictions on, use of the held-to-maturity category within ASC 320 as it is crystal clear that banks are “gaming” the system.
 When it is convenient and beneficial or them, they have no problem classifying debt securities as available for sale and reporting unrealized gains/losses in OCI, which probably makes sense as that gives the bank the most flexibility as such securities can be sold without repercussions.
-However, once the environment gets a little hairy, they run like scared, little children to the safety of the HTM category, eliminating the possibility of unrealized losses showing up in their balance sheet, unless there is a credit loss impairment under ASC 326, which for the securities they hold is highly unlikely).
+However, once the environment gets a little hairy, they run to the safety of the HTM category, eliminating the possibility of unrealized losses showing up in their balance sheet, unless there is a credit loss impairment under ASC 326, which for the securities they hold is highly unlikely).
 Instead unrealized losses are hidden away deep in the recesses of the footnotes.

 At the very least, if I were in charge, which thankfully I am not, I would require classification of debt securities as held to maturity only on initial acquisition, and eliminate any transfers into or out of the held to maturity category.
-Furthermore, I would severely limit (even more than it is now), the ability to sell securities that have been classified as held to maturity and, if an entity sold a security out the HTM category, that category would be tainted forever.
+Furthermore, I would severely limit (even more than it is now), the ability to sell securities that are classified as held to maturity and, if an entity sold a security out the HTM category, that category would be tainted forever.
 Banks would think twice before using the category and we’d stop all these shenanigans!

 I have an excellent idea!
 Let’s change the subject.